neuronerd2020/Irla-labwebsite/content/home/welcome.md

 <br>

-The **Waites Lab** is located in the William Black Building at Columbia University Irving Medical Center.
+The **Waites Lab** is a research lab in the Taub Institute for Research on Alzheimer's Disease and the Aging Brain.
+We study whatever Clarissa wants to add here